 The defense depends on what happened.
 Some of the strongest defenses include:

-You didn’t do what you are accused of doing.
-It’s up to the prosecution to prove what happened.
+- You didn’t do what you were accused of doing: It’s up to the prosecution to prove what happened.
 If they can’t prove it, you cannot be convicted.

 No single defense is right for every case.
-You need to talk to a lawyer to build the right defense for your situation.
+You need to talk to a lewd conduct defense lawyer in Los Angeles to build the right defense for your situation.

-Talk to a Los Angeles Indecent Exposure Lawyer for Free
+Talk to a Los Angeles Lewd Conduct Defense Lawyer for Free